Before You Forgot Your Own Light

 Your Light Existed Before Your Defenses

 The real you was not created by pressure.
-It was not born from the need to impress, prove, or disappear.
+It was not born from the need to impress, prove, disappear, or constantly explain itself.
 Those patterns may have shaped your behavior, but they are not the deepest definition of your being.

 There is a difference.